json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 The duration format is from the ISO 8601 ABNF as given in Appendix A of RFC 3339.

-Implementations supporting formats SHOULD implement support for the following
-attributes:

-- *date-time:* A string instance is valid against this attribute if it is a valid representation according to the "date-time" ABNF rule (referenced above)
+- *date-time*: A string instance is valid against this attribute if it is a valid representation according to the "date-time" ABNF rule (referenced above)
-- *date:* A string instance is valid against this attribute if it is a valid representation according to the "full-date" ABNF rule (referenced above)
+- *date*: A string instance is valid against this attribute if it is a valid representation according to the "full-date" ABNF rule (referenced above)
-- *time:* A string instance is valid against this attribute if it is a valid representation according to the "full-time" ABNF rule (referenced above)
+- *time*: A string instance is valid against this attribute if it is a valid representation according to the "full-time" ABNF rule (referenced above)
-- *duration:* A string instance is valid against this attribute if it is a valid representation according to the "duration" ABNF rule (referenced above)
+- *duration*: A string instance is valid against this attribute if it is a valid representation according to the "duration" ABNF rule (referenced above)

 Implementations MAY support additional attributes using the other format names defined anywhere in that RFC.
-If "full-date" or "full-time" are implemented, the corresponding short form ("date" or "time" respectively) MUST be implemented, and MUST behave identically.
 Implementations SHOULD NOT define extension attributes with any name matching an RFC 3339 format unless it validates according to the rules of that format.[^5]